Membership Terms and Conditions

 - Corporate members shall pay an annual membership fee on the basis of its current tariff.
 The first year of membership shall operate for 12 months from the end of the month in which an organisation makes a membership application.
 All membership fees are non-returnable once payment has been received, except under the terms set by Article 5 of these membership terms.
 It shall be at the discretion of the Secretariat whether payment for the first year’s subscription shall be payable before membership services may commence.
 Receipt of services only after payment has been received shall be the norm when organisations join and wish to pay by bank transfer.

-- The only form of individual membership of the Federation is through Fellowship.
-Fellows will normally be employed, or have been employed, in a senior position by an organisation in membership of the Federation.
+- The only form of individual membership of the Federation is through honorary lifetime Fellowship (F.FedEE).
+Fellows are nominated and appointed either because they have made an outstanding contribution to international HR Management or have been of great service to the Federation.

 - Members may, according to membership level, be entitled to legal helpline enquiries as an inclusive part of their annual membership.
 However enquiries concerning the clarity of data on the FedEE® member website shall not constitute a formal enquiry.
 Enquiries in excess of the inclusive allocation each year may be made on a pay-as-you-go basis at a competitive flat or bundled rate.
 The maximum duration of FedEE® staff time per enquiry is one hour (although 1.5 hours for subsequently purchased enquiries).
 Enquiries are handled by our in-house lawyers and/or international labour law experts.
-They may also be delegated, in some cases, to an individual lawyer acting in their own capacity and under their own professional indemnity liability cover.
-Any liability for information, guidance or advice given by, or on behalf of, a FedEE® entity or affiliates shall rest entirely with the Federation itself (or designated independent lawyer) and no liability whatsoever shall exist in respect to FedEE Corporate Services Limited.
+Any liability for information, guidance or advice given by, or on behalf of, a FedEE® entity or affiliates shall rest entirely with the Federation itself and no liability whatsoever shall exist in respect to FedEE Corporate Services Limited.
+No liability whatsoever shall exist also exist for any information or advice given by lawyers or other professional experts to which we refer member companies.
 For the complaints procedure see ‘General Terms’.

 - Existing members of the Federation may not downgrade their membership to take advantage of offers or new categories or seek to reduce course costs by switching latterly to an inclusive membership rate.
 They may, however, upgrade their membership at any time by contacting the membership services department on firstname.lastname@example.org.
 This will normally involve a discounted rate compared to the normal fee for the category sought.